-The faculty, students and staff of Washkewicz College are multicultural and diverse.
-We continue to work towards inclusiveness and equity so as to create a welcoming environment for all members of the college.
+The faculty, students, and staff of the College are multicultural and diverse.
+We continue to work towards inclusiveness and equity to create a welcoming environment for all members of the college and to reflect the community in which we reside.
+We are forward-thinking, innovative, experiential, and collaborative.
+Learn more from our Strategic Plan.

-The Washkewicz College of Engineering offers engineering degrees in the following engineering disciplines: Chemical and Biomedical, Civil and Environmental, Electrical and Computer, and Mechanical Engineering, as well as contemporary degrees in Electronic Engineering Technology and Mechanical Engineering Technology.
+The Washkewicz College of Engineering offers degrees in the following engineering disciplines: Chemical and Biomedical, Civil and Environmental, Electrical and Computer Engineering, Computer Science, and Mechanical Engineering, as well as contemporary degrees in Data Science, Electronic Engineering Technology and Mechanical Engineering Technology.
 All of Cleveland State University's Engineering programs offer bachelor's and master's degrees in their respective disciplines.
 A college-wide interdisciplinary Doctor of Philosophy in Engineering degree is also available, including a specialization in Applied Biomedical Engineering (in conjunction with the world-renowned Cleveland Clinic Foundation.)

 The college is home to nearly 2,200 students and is located on the campus of Cleveland State University in the heart of downtown Cleveland - a highly industrialized metropolitan area that includes more than one-fifth of the state's population.
 Students have the option of participating in the University's Cooperative Education Program.
 A significant number of scholarships are available to new and current students, see our Scholarships section.